fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/auth.md

 |---|---|---|
 |data|String|Token|

-The token will be returned if authentication succeeds, and it can be utilized for the GCCS authentication.
+The token will be returned if authentication succeeds, and it can be utilized for the BSA authentication.

 ### onError